AdobeDocs/commerce-learn.en/help/cloud/saas-offerings-support-communications-next-steps.md

 ---
-title: Adobe Commerce Cloud Deployment SaaS offerings, support and other communications and some next steps
+title: Adobe Commerce Cloud Deployment SaaS offerings, support, and other communications and some next steps
-description: Learn about the Adobe Commerce Cloud SaaS offerings, support and other communications and some next steps.
+description: Learn about the Adobe Commerce Cloud SaaS offerings, support, and other communications and some next steps.
 feature: Cloud
 topic: Commerce, Architecture, Development
 role: Architect, Developer